Best Picture contenders produce $2 billion box office bounty

 "We have gotten calls from past Oscar producers saying they are jealous, because we just lucked out and had this fantastic year in film," said Neil Meron, one of the producers of this year's show.
 "We are very grateful to the movie gods."

 "Lincoln," Steven Spielberg's story of the 16th U.S. president's fight to end slavery, leads this year's nominees with $177 million domestically.
-The movie, distributed by Disney, won praise for humanizing the revered president, and ranks 14th among 2012 North American releases.
+The movie won praise for humanizing the revered president, and ranks 14th among 2012 North American releases.
 Six fellow nominees fall in the top 35.

-Globally, shipwreck drama "Life of Pi" towers above the lot with $577 million in ticket sales, overcoming scepticism of how the book adaptation about a boy stranded on a lifeboat with a tiger could work on the big screen.

-Ben Affleck's "Argo," a Warner Bros. release based on the real-life rescue of U.S. diplomats from Iran, earned glowing reviews and saw domestic grosses climb to $127 million as it collected other awards.
+Ben Affleck's "Argo," based on the real-life rescue of U.S. diplomats from Iran, earned glowing reviews and saw domestic grosses climb to $127 million as it collected other awards.

-The remaining $100-million-plus films locked in the Best Picture battle are "Les Miserables" and two films distributed by The Weinstein Company -- Quentin Tarantino's slave revenge tale "Django Unchained" and romantic drama "Silver Linings Playbook."
+The remaining $100-million-plus films locked in the Best Picture battle are "Les Miserables," Quentin Tarantino's slave revenge tale "Django Unchained," and romantic drama "Silver Linings Playbook."

 Social media buzz helped "Zero Dark Thirty" and "Silver Linings" record the biggest sales bumps after the January 10 Oscar nominations, said Phil Contrino, editor of Boxoffice.com, which tracks film mentions on Facebook and Twitter.

-The Best Picture field showcases the diversity of films that propelled 2012 domestic ticket sales to a record $10.8 billion, said Chris Aronson, president of domestic distribution at 20th Century Fox, the News Corp-owned studio behind "Life of Pi."
+The Best Picture field showcases the diversity of films that propelled 2012 domestic ticket sales to a record $10.8 billion, said Chris Aronson, president of domestic distribution at 20th Century Fox.

 "'Les Mis' and 'Django' probably couldn't be more on the opposite end of the spectrum," Aronson said.
 "It's a very balanced marketplace where there was something for everyone, and that's what makes a very healthy business."